 Commitments to action and advocacy initiatives aimed at driving positive change for seafarers at local, regional, and global levels.

-Speakers – Program under development
+Speakers – Program

 This forum will explore key welfare themes including: